-If you need to contact our staff during camp hours, call (207) 331-3202 extension 0.
-The Camp Director carries this phone at all times.
+We highly recommend emailing the Camp Director with any questions or concerns prior to the camp day.
+If you need to contact our staff during camp hours, please call (207) 331-3202 extension 0.
+The Camp Director will have access to this number during the camp day.

 Can my child arrive late/ get picked up early from camp?

-Please contact us to talk about specifics.
+Please contact the Camp Director to talk about these specifics.
 We will often make a special effort to accommodate parents’ needs.
-If you know in advance your child will need to leave early on a certain day of camp for a dentist appointment, for example, we can work with you to find a time when we know we’ll be at the Ecology Center—like lunchtime—so that pickup will be easy and quick.
-Otherwise, if you just show up without notice and expect to find your child right away, chances are we’ll be off hiking in the woods and it will take some time to track us down and for us to hike all the way back to meet you.
+If you know in advance your child will need to leave early on a certain day of camp for a appointment, we can work with you to find a time when we know we’ll be at the Ecology Center so that pickup will be easy and quick.
+If families show up without notice and expect to find their child right away, chances are groups will be off hiking in the woods and it will take some time to track us down.

 Please realize that the morning arrival time and the end-of-day time are some of the most important times of day for coming together as a group.
 This is when we have our “Morning Circle” (when we discuss our plans for the day, play group games and name games, etc) and “Closing Circle” (when we debrief the day, share suggestions and hopes for the next day, recognize individuals who made a special contribution during the day, etc etc).
 These transition times of the day are especially important for your child to participate in so that s/he can really feel like a part of the group.

 What kinds of camp activities can my child expect at camp?